 One of the well-worn tropes of horror is that the story you’re about to watch is "based on a true story".
 But with these utterly terrifying true crime documentaries, there’s only truth.
-You’ll find the real facts behind brutal serial killers, wrongly convicted teens, and horrifying psychopaths.
+You’ll unearth the facts behind brutal serial killers, wrongly convicted teens, and horrifying psychopaths.

 1. The Cheshire Murders